AKHughes1994/polkat/README.md

 ### What is this?

 This modified version of the MeerKAT semi-automated data processing routine [oxkat](https://github.com/IanHeywood/oxkat) that was tweaked to include full polarisation calibration and for Stokes I, Q, U, V imaging.
-We assume you are familiar with the oxkat workflow and its file system.
+We assume you are familiar with the oxkat workflow and its file system and that data processing options are contained in and changed by editing `oxkat/config.py`.
 This guide will walk you through a standard use case and highlight some changes to the `config.py` file and new options.

 ---